jpolskicom/vue-vaLittle/README.md

         validate: {
           messages:{
             username:{
-              required: 'To pole jest wymagane!'
+              require: 'To pole jest wymagane!'
             }
           },
           rules:{
             username:{
-              required:true
+              require:true
             }
           }
         },
         methods:{
           send: function() {
             this.errors = this.$vaLittle.check(this.form);
-            if (!this.errors.errors) {
+            if (this.$vaLittle.isValid) {
               console.log('IS OK!');
             }else{
               console.log('IS NOT OK!');